TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 4.5.6 =
+* Fixed: RSS Link using Standard Icon did not use correct address

 = 4.5.5 =
 * Added: Icon for plugin menu in Wordpress Admin
 * Fixed: Edit link for admins now points to correct URL